EqualExperts/Tayra/README.md

 * `major.minor.micro.Alpha[n]`
 * `major.minor.micro.Beta[n]`
 * `major.minor.micro.CR[n]`
-Please refer to `AppConfig.groovy` - a single place of change for all the project settings
+Please refer to `AppConfig.groovy` - a single place of change for all the project get

 ## License
 **Tayra is licensed under the terms of the [FreeBSD License](http://en.wikipedia.org/wiki/BSD_licenses)**